 Last weekend I went to see my 91-year-old grandmother at the home.
 I thought even if she was sleeping, I just wanted to hold her hand.
 I walked into the TV room; took the blanket off of her face; she opened her eyes; she didn't know who I was.
 I reached for her hand anyways, confidently said "I'm Kayla, your granddaughter" (three times).
-All of a sudden her eyes lit up her face came back to life and she said "MY Kayla" with more enthusiasm then I've seen in months.
+All of a sudden her eyes lit up her face came back to life and she said "MY Kayla" with more enthusiasm then I'd seen in months.
 She then said "how are you dear" (she never did skip a beat) and we continued on talking for about 20 minutes and even though we had the same conversation in full circle about three times; I couldn't stop staring at her pure beauty.
 For those 20 (partially lucid) minutes I held her hands; I felt like I was the only person in the whole world.
 I know she's barley hanging on, half way between spaces.
 You see, my papa (her husband) passed about six years ago.
 I know she's waiting to join him.
 Every day is just another day that she doesn't get to be with him.

-The last few times we have visited this idea of "you can never spoil a child too much" comes up.
-We talk about many things, but she always circles back to my son.
-She asks how much we all "spoil" him, but specifically how my mom "spoils" him.
-She says "OH my, I bet she spoils him".
-Then she seems to go somewhere briefly, comes back and says "you know, you can't really spoil a child"; and we resume regular conversation.
+The last few times we have visited this idea of "can you ever spoil a child too much?" comes up.
+We talked about many things, but she always circled back to my son.
+She would ask how much we all "spoil" him, but specifically how my mom "spoils" him.
+She would say "OH my, I bet she spoils him".
+In mid-conversation she seemed to go somewhere briefly, she came back and said "you know, you can't really spoil a child"; and we resume regular conversation.

 Can you ever spoil a child too much??
 I want you to let that resonate...
 I want you to let that sit for a minute...really think about it... close your eyes... take it all in...

 This was in a time when we spent our summer days outside (and I mean ALL day outside).
 Along with ironing dishcloths and helping wash walls (for fun).
-TOGETHER her and I made cookies, paper dolls from sears catalogues, did puzzles and played cards (like everyday).
-She had "lots to do around the house" but I was always part of it.
+TOGETHER, her and I made cookies, cut paper dolls from Sears catalogues, did puzzles and played cards (like everyday).
+She was always doing things around the house but I was always part of it.